Sunshine Fest 2026

 Room 258 (2nd floor)

 As the U.S. Freedom of Information Act turns 60 this year, we look back at where it has worked, and where it hasn’t.
-We also honor, through the FOIA Hall of Fame, those who have made a difference.

-- Tom Susman, American Bar Association
+- Moderator: Tom Susman, American Bar Association

 FOI journalism